 Avebury Reburial Request - Results of Consultation

 These Neolithic human remains were excavated in the Avebury area by Alexander Keiller between 1929 and 1935.
 In 2006, Paul Davies of the Council of British Druid Orders requested their reburial.
-English Heritage (now Historic England) and the National Trust followed the recently-published Department for Culture, Media and Sport (DCMS) process in considering this request, and went out to public consultation in 2009 on a draft report which set out the evidence and different options.
+English Heritage (now Historic England) and the National Trust followed the recently-published Department for Digital, Culture, Media and Sport (DCMS) process in considering this request, and went out to public consultation in 2009 on a draft report which set out the evidence and different options.

 Final Report Published

 English Heritage and the National Trust have now published a report on the results of this consultation, and a second report on the results of a public opinion survey.
 Our summary report concludes that the request should be refused for four main reasons: